- Future Students

 What are the degree options?

-The department of Urban and Regional Planning, Public and Health Administration offers the following Urban and Regional Planning degrees:
+The Department of Planning and Public Administration offers the following Urban and Regional Planning degrees:

 Bachelor of Arts in Urban and Regional Planning